SECURITY TOKEN OFFERINGS | STOs

-Some of the major practical considerations that should be addressed by an issuer prior to launching STO are that security tokens may by subject to limitations on resale, trading on alternative exchange platforms in the U.S. and foreign jurisdictions, number of investors and amount of capital raised.
+Some of the major practical considerations that should be addressed by an issuer prior to launching STO are that security tokens may be subject to limitations on resale, trading on alternative exchange platforms in the U.S. and foreign jurisdictions, number of investors, and amount of capital raised.

 STOs Can Be Conducted Under Exemptions from SEC Registration: Reg D, Reg S, Reg A+, Reg CF

 Before any security, including a security token, may be offered or sold in the US, it must be registered with the Securities and Exchange Commission (SEC) or qualify for an exemption.
 Registering security is a costly and time-consuming process.
 But if an exemption applies to an offering, then it does not need to be registered.

 Most commonly, STOs are structured under one of the following exemptions from registration offered by the US Securities Act: Regulation D, Regulation S, Regulation A+ or Regulation CF. Although exemptions under the SEC regulations eliminate the need to register STO with the SEC, qualifying for an exemption still requires careful compliance with US securities laws.